qkmaxware/callisto/README.md

     <h1>Callisto</h1>
 </div>

-Callisto is a galaxy themed Fedora-based image that is designed to be as enjoyable and frictionless as possible, for most people running modern Intel and AMD systems.
+Callisto is a galaxy themed Fedora-based image that is designed to be as enjoyable and frictionless as possible for most people running modern Intel and AMD systems.
 Why would you install Callisto?

 - You really enjoy astrophotography.
 - Built as an atomic distribution, this makes it very difficult to break your system.